Mushymato/MonsterVariety/README.md

 ## Game State Queries

-Monster Variety adds the following game state queries for use in it's Condition (or anywhere else)
+Monster Variety adds the following game state queries for use in it's `Condition` fields (or anywhere else that accepts game state queries).

 ### `mushymato.MonsterVariety_LUCKY_RANDOM <Rate> [optional @ modifiers]`
 ### `mushymato.MonsterVariety_SYNCED_LUCKY_RANDOM <Interval> <Key> <Rate> [optional @ modifiers]`

 These are quite similar to `RANDOM` and `SYNCED_RANDOM` but in addition to `@addDailyLuck`, you can also use `@addPlayerLuck [ratio]` to add some multiple of player luck level to the calculation.

+The number in `[ratio]` is a percentage, i.e. if you put 75 then player luck level will be multiplied by 0.75 which is 75%.

+To have this be interpreted as is, write the number as `.75` where `.` is the first character and the multplier will be exactly `.75`.

+## Item Queries

+Monster Variety adds the following item queries for use in it's `ExtraDrops` fields (or anywhere else that accepts item queries).

+### `mushymato.MonsterVariety_MONSTER_DROPS <monsterId> [dropRateMult]`

+Return the drop items of a particular monster as defined in `Data/Monsters`, optionally with the drop rates multiplied by a flat rate.

+When multiplier is -1, the drop rate check is skipped and all items will be returned unconditionally.
+Otherwise it's possible for this query to return no items.